vanderpatrick/SkateGram/README.md

    - After clicking view your site will be loaded
   ![image of the project page](/static/images/heroku-deployment-done.png)
 ## How to fork :
-  - In the repository, you want to fork, go to the upper right corner and click fork, then click in create a fork (random project image to show how to fork)
+  - In the repository, you want to fork, go to the upper right corner and click fork, then click in create  fork (random project image to show how to fork)
   ![image of location from fork](/static/images/forking.png)
   - After "forking" wait while GitHub copies the repository into your profile.